 Not only among Indians but also among Bengalis, sweets play a vital role to celebrate all the festivals, rituals of life cycles and religion.
 Like every state in India, West Bengal also has its own sweet delicacies.
 Passion for sweets is really incredible among the Bengalis.
-After a heavy lunch getting intense pleasure, in the moments when families get together, greeting guests, all these moments of Bengalis remain incomplete without sweets.
+After a heavy lunch getting intense pleasure, in the moments when families get together, and greet guests, all these moments of Bengalis remain incomplete without sweets.
 Even, as a stranger, during hopping the city of joy, you will find sweet shops in every corner of the streets.

 This sweet holds a specific place in the history of Bengali sweets.
-Because in the 19th century Sri Nabin Chandra Das established the royalty of Bengali sweets first time creating ‘Rosogolla’ in a small shop in ‘Bagbazar’ in Kolkata.
+Because in the 19th century Sri Nabin Chandra Das established the royalty of Bengali sweets first time creating ‘Rosogolla or Rasgulla’ in a small shop in ‘Bagbazar’ in Kolkata.
 Today, in Kolkata you will get ‘rosogolla’ in every shop in the city.
 But, to get the original flavour, so many sweet lovers opt to go to Bagbazar.
 Cottage cheese and sugar syrup both are the major ingredients of this famous Bengali sweet.
 ‘Rosogolla’ is available in Kolkata in different mouthwatering textures such as green coloured in raw mango flavour, pink coloured in rose flavour, brownish coloured in chocolate flavour, yellow coloured in saffron flavour and so on.
 Besides, ‘Nolen Gur’ flavoured ‘Rosogolla’ is one of the most preferred sweet items in Kolkata.
 But this version of ‘Rosogolla’ is only available in winter. is But, white coloured authentic ‘Rosogolla’ is the most popular in the traditional rituals.

 This is another majestic Bengali sweet delicacy.
 It originated from Chandannagar in West Bengal.
 On the holy occasion of ‘Janmastomee’ (Lord Krishna’s birth festival), this delightful sweet was created and was named as ‘Surjo Modok’.
 It looks like a kernel of the palm (Tal) fruit.
 The real magnificence of this sweet lies on its ‘Nolen Gur’, stuffed aesthetically inside it.
 While you eat this sweet becoming unmindful, the liquid ‘Nolen gur’ suddenly spills out from it.